Jarrod-Angove/WAAMTools.jl/README.md

 This is a julia package that is intended to make the day-to-day data crunching at the university of Alberta WAAM lab a little easier.
 I haven't gotten around to porting over the pyrometer tools yet, so it's really just a fancy power data import tool for the time being.

 My intention is to open up the code I have been using to others.
-By creating a package, the algorithms can be used in short scripts by others to automate new tasks.
+By creating a package, the algorithms can be used in short scripts to automate new tasks.

 # Getting Started